 - Your federal withholding covers 100% of what you paid in 2021.
 However, if your adjusted gross income was $150,000 or more ($75,000 for married people filing separately), the safe harbor amount is 110%.

 You're also exempt from paying estimated taxes if you had zero tax liability last year, your last tax year spanned 12 months, and you were a US citizen or resident that entire year according to Business Insider.

 The bottom line here?
 If you don't fall into any of the above categories, you need to pay quarterly taxes.

 As for taxation at the state level, each state that has income tax has its own requirements and safe harbors, so check in with your state taxation office to find out what, if anything, has changed for 2022.

 Why wait?
 Filing your taxes can take just minutes!

-If you already keep excellent financial records and you have a reasonably good idea about what your income will be, filing your quarterly estimated taxes is a snap.
+If you already keep excellent financial records and have a reasonably good idea about your income, filing your quarterly estimated taxes is a snap.
 Tax estimates will never be an exact science, but coming close is much better than falling short.